aionnetwork/aion-docs/aion-node/hosting-services.md

 ## [Blockdaemon](http://blockdaemon.com/)

 Spin up your own private node incredibly quickly.
-Instead of having to deal with compiling your own package and hosting your own hardware, Blockdaemon allows you spin up a test net in minutes and validate your smart contract.
+Instead of having to deal with compiling your own package and hosting your own hardware, Blockdaemon allows you to spin up a test net in minutes and validate your smart contract.

 ![Nodesmith Logo](/aion-node/images/nodesmith-logo.png)